amr080/docs-template/docs/developer/xft-chain/codebase/index.md

 contributors: <William Freudenberger:william@centrifuge.io>, <Cosmin Damian:cosmin@centrifuge.io>
 ---

-# Centrifuge Chain Codebase
+# XFT Chain Codebase

-The Centrifuge Chain functionality is grouped in 4 key groups of modules (also known as pallets). `pool-system` is at the core of everything, tieing together the investment side with the asset side.
+The XFT Chain functionality is grouped in 4 key groups of modules (also known as pallets). `pool-system` is at the core of everything, tieing together the investment side with the asset side.

 **Pools** (`pool-system`, `pool-registry`, `investments`, `pool-fees`): The core logic for managing investment pools such as bundling loans, slicing pools into tranches and controlling investment epochs, as well as charging and accruing fees incurred by pool issuers.